lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-10-13-Fib-example.md

 Let's see what mathematics looks like in Isabelle/HOL.
 This post is not a self-contained tutorial; it simply aims to show a simple recursive definition and a couple of proofs by induction.
 Some good (and bad) points about machine proof should become obvious.
 There are links to further reading at the end.

-So here is the definition of the familiar Fibonacci function:
+So here is the definition of the Fibonacci function:

 <pre class="source">
 <span class="keyword1"><span class="command">fun</span></span> <span class="entity">fib</span> <span class="main">::</span> <span class="quoted"><span class="quoted">"nat <span class="main">⇒</span> nat"</span></span> <span class="keyword2"><span class="keyword">where</span></span>